 The executive office of Atlantic Capital Bancshares, Inc., is located at 3280 Peachtree Road NE, Suite 1600, Atlanta, Fulton County, Georgia.
 The headquarters of Atlantic Capital Bank, N.A. is located at 1110 Market Street, #300, Chattanooga, Hamilton County, Tennessee.
 Both properties are leased.
-Atlantic Capital provides services or performs operational functions at 22 additional locations, of which 12 are owned and 10 are leased.
-These offices are located in Fulton, Whitfield and Oconee County, Georgia, and Hamilton, Union, Jefferson, Knox, Bradley and Loudon County, Tennessee.
-Our Charlotte loan production office is located in Mecklenburg County, North Carolina.
+Atlantic Capital provides services or performs operational functions at 20 additional locations, of which 10 are owned and 10 are leased.
+These offices are located in Fulton, Whitfield and Oconee County, Georgia, and Hamilton, Union, Jefferson, Knox, and Loudon County, Tennessee.